-Through an application process, lenders will look at your credit score, credit history, and debt-to-income ratio – or how much of your monthly income goes towards paying your current debts.
+During the application time, lenders will be looking at your credit score, credit history, and debt-to-income ratio – or what percentage of your monthly income goes towards paying your current debts.

-Employment and income history is a big part of your approval as well.
-Proving you have steady income and a solid job is important to making sure you will continue to pay your loan back on time.
+Steady employment and income also play a big part in your getting pre-approved for a mortgage.
+Proving you have steady income and a solid job is important to making sure you will continue to repay the loan.

 When you’re starting out in your home-buying journey, there’s a lot to go over.
 Here are a few things to keep in mind as you’re planning your purchase.

-1. Shop with different lenders.
-It’s OK to go through the preapproval process with a few mortgage lenders, as long as it’s within a month’s timespan.
+- Shop with different lenders.
+It’s fine to go through the preapproval process with a few mortgage lenders, as long as it’s within a month’s timespan.
 Because each preapproval requires a hard credit check, your score will be impacted.
-If you handle your preapprovals around the same time, it will count as one hard inquiry.
+If you obtain your preapprovals around the same time, it will count as one hard inquiry.

-3. Don’t spend a lot after your preapproval.
+- Don’t spend a lot or open new accounts after your preapproval.
 Whether you’re doing it for the first go-round or you’re hitting the home stretch, it’s important to keep your spending low.
 Avoid making any large purchases from when you get preapproved to when you close to keep your debt-to-income ratio consistent.

 - Continue to pay your bills.
 Staying up-to-date on your regular bills is important to your payment history.
 Falling behind could mean a big hit to your credit score.